 Indicator: Proportion of major/minor planning applications refused against policy SP16.

-No. of applicable refusals No. of refusals citing SP16 % of refusals citing SP16 19 10 52.6%
+No. of applicable No. of refusals citing % of refusals citing

+refusals SP16 SP16

+19 9 47.3%

-^{}There were a further four refusals across the monitoring period however these were for inapplicable application types (for instance, works to trees).
+\There were a further two refusals across the monitoring period however these were for inapplicable application types (for instance, works to trees).